mr-ravin/Aerial-Semantic-Segmentation-Drone-using-Pytorch/README.md

        |-- overall_analysis.jpg

 ```

+Information regarding the images present in our train set is present inside `train_files.txt`and image information for validation set is present inside `valid_files.txt`.
+It's provided so that one can reproduce the results.

 ### Steps to Train the model
 - Download the dataset and place its images and masks inside `dataset/images/` and `dataset/masks/` respectively.